briandrum/codes.forchagrin.com/_chapters/chapter-503-advertising-billposting-and-handbills.md

 ## Cross references

-* Power to regulate - see Ohio R. C. 715.65
+* Power to regulate - see Ohio R.C.
+715.65
 * Defacing or destroying notifications - see GEN. OFF.
 541.04
 * Unauthorized traffic signs; advertising on traffic signs - see TRAF.
 313.06
 * Driving for advertising purposes - see TRAF.
 331.40